Higher order cumulants of transverse momentum and harmonic flow in relativistic heavy ion collisions: Symmetric cumulants

 The correlation between the magnitudes of the harmonic flows of different order has been studied using symmetric cumulants \cite{Bilandzic:2013kga}.
 The second order symmetric cumulant is the covariance between the two observables

 The normalized symmetric cumulant is scaled by the averages of the observables in the covariance.
 For the transverse momentum and harmonic flow one may define

-For completeness, the normalized symmetric cumulants for transverse momentum and harmonic flow are shown in Figs. \ref{fig:nscpv2} and \ref{fig:nscpv3}.
-The information on the event by event correlations between the average transverse momentum and the harmonic flow is contained in the covariance of the two observable, and is basically the same in the correlation coefficient $\rho(p_T,v_n^2)$ and in the symmetric cumulant $NSC(p_T,v_n^2)$.
-The experimental extraction of the normalized symmetric cumulants is simpler than for the correlation coefficient, since the denominator involves at most a two particle correlator, where methods to reduce non-flow effects can be implemented, even in small collision systems \cite{Zhang:2021phk}.
+The information on the event by event correlations between the average transverse momentum and the harmonic flow is contained in the covariance of the two observables, and is basically the same in the correlation coefficient $\rho(p_T,v_n^2)$ and in the symmetric cumulant $NSC(p_T,v_n^2)$.
+The experimental extraction of the normalized symmetric cumulant is simpler than for the correlation coefficient, since the denominator involves at most a two particle correlator, where methods to reduce non-flow effects can be implemented, even in small collision systems \cite{Zhang:2021phk}.

-\section{Third and fourth order cumulants}
+\subsection{Third and fourth order cumulants}

 Additional information on correlations between flow observables is encoded in higher order cumulants \cite{Bilandzic:2013kga,Mordasini:2019hut,Moravcova:2020wnf}.
 The $n$-th order cumulant involves only correlation of $n$ observables, with all lower order correlations subtracted.
 The third and fourth order symmetric cumulants for scalar observables have the form \cite{Mordasini:2019hut}